swimos/dev-exercise/README.md

 Please place your solution under git source control somewhere it can be shared with us (for example Github).
 You should have instructions on who should be given access in the e-mail that directed you to these instructions.

 Please give instructions on how your application should be executed, in a README file in the repository.

+Priority should be given to correctness, robustness and clarity.